From Drinking Philosophers to Asynchronous Path-Following Robots: Multi-robot navigation as a drinking philosophers problem

-All robots are initialized in tranquil state.
+All robots are initialized as previously described.
 Let $r_n$ be an arbitrary robot.
 Lines $1-2$ of Algorithm~\ref{alg:main} ensure that $r_n$ does not move after reaching its final cell.
 Otherwise, let $\pi_n^t$ denote the next cell on $r_n$'s path.
-If $\pi_n^t$ is a free cell, the control policy chooses the $GO$ action until the robot reaches $\pi_n^{t+1}$ (lines $3-9$).
-When $\pi_n^t$ is a shared cell, there are two possible options: (i) If there is no free cell between the next cell and the final cell of $r_n$, i.e., $\pi_n^{end} \in \Session_n(t)$ where $\Session_n(t)$ is defined as in \eqref{eq:naive}, the robot must wait for all other robots to clear this cell (lines $10-14$).
+If $\pi_n^t$ is a free cell, the control policy chooses the $GO$ action until the robot reaches $\pi_n^{t+1}$ (lines $5-8$). $r_n$ goes back to tranquil state if it was drinking and sends a \emph{cleared} message to a corresponding robot $r_m$ if (i) $\pi_n^{t-1}$ was the terminal cell for $r_m$ and (ii) $\pi_n^{t-1}$ will not be visited by $r_n$ again in the future (lines $9-13$).
+When $\pi_n^t$ is a shared cell, there are two possible options: (i) If there is no free cell between the next cell and the final cell of $r_n$, i.e., $\pi_n^{end} \in \Session_n(t)$ where $\Session_n(t)$ is defined as in \eqref{eq:naive}, the robot must wait for all other robots to clear this cell (lines $15-18$).
 This wait is needed, otherwise, $r_n$ might block others by arriving and staying indefinitely at its final cell.
 When all others clear its final state, $r_n$ can start moving again. (ii) If the final cell is not included in the drinking session, $r_n$ checks its drinking state.
-If tranquil, $r_n$ becomes thirsty with the drinking session $\tilde{\Session}_n(t)$ and waits until it starts drinking to move to the next cell (lines $15-18$).
-When the robot starts drinking, it is allowed to move until it reaches $\pi_n^t$ (lines $19-23$).
-Upon reaching$\pi_n^t$, the robot checks $\pi_n^{t+1}$.
-If it is a shared cell, the robot becomes insatiable with $\Bottles_n(\tilde{\Session}_n(t)\cup\tilde{\Session}_n(t+1))$ (lines $24-25$) and waits until it starts drinking again.
-Otherwise, robot moves until reaching $\pi_n^{t+1}$ and updates its drinking state as tranquil (lines $26-31$).
+If tranquil, $r_n$ becomes thirsty with the drinking session $\tilde{\Session}_n(t)$ (lines $19-20$).
+If drinking, $r_n$ becomes insatiable with $\Big(\Bottles_n\big(\tilde{\Session}_n(t)\big), \Bottles_n\big(\tilde{\Session}_n(t+1)\big)\Big)$ (lines $21-22$).
+Then, the robot waits until it starts drinking to move to the next cell (lines $24-26$).
+When the robot starts drinking, it is allowed to move until it reaches $\pi_n^t$ (lines $27-29$).
+Upon reaching $\pi_n^t$, the robot sends cleared signal if needed (line $31$), as previously explained.

 We now show the correctness of Algorithm~\ref{alg:main}.